 A conviction for a drug related crime, even if you manage to avoid a prison sentence, can have devastating consequences.
 Most employers will not even consider hiring someone with a history of drug convictions.
 You may also face disciplinary action if you hold a professional license or be disqualified from getting one down the road.
 The best way to avoid these consequences is to consult with an experienced Omaha drug crime attorney right away if you have been charged with a drug related offense.

 If you have been charged with a drug related criminal offense in the State of Nebraska it is certainly in your best interest to consult with an experienced Omaha drug crime attorney right away.
 In Nebraska contact Petersen Criminal Defense Law 24 hours a day at 402-509-8070 to discuss your case with an experienced criminal defense attorney.
+A felony possession of a controlled substance can have serious effects on your criminal record.
+Don’t hesitate, contact us today.

 Latest posts by Tom Petersen (see all)